Modelling Realistic Multi-layer devices for superconducting quantum electronic circuits

-The ratio of kinetic inductance with and without the capping layer is shown in Table \ref{tab:prox}.
-The materials that exhibit the most significant changes in kinetic inductance are those with the largest variations in their energy gap and the aluminium due to its low resistivity, as expected.
+The ratio of kinetic inductance with and without the capping layer is reported in Table \ref{tab:prox}.
+The materials that exhibit the most significant changes in kinetic inductance are those showing the largest variations in their energy gap, as well as aluminium due to its low resistivity, as expected.
+Our findings indicate that even when the variation in the energy gap is not substantial for the listed materials, resistivity still plays a major role in determining the total film's kinetic inductance, even for small capping-layer thicknesses.